donn-majidi/donn-majidi/README.md

 * State space modeling of dynamic factor models and Python implementation of their common estimation schemes.

 ## Updates
-* The ABC criterion of Alessi, Barigozzi, and Capasso (2010) for estimating the number of common factors in a data set is now fully implemented in Python.
-The code can be found in the unibo-dfm-x-py repository source files.
+* The ABC criterion of Alessi, Barigozzi, and Capasso (2010) for estimating the number of common factors is now fully implemented in Python.
+The code can be found in unibo-dfm-x-py repository source files.

 ## Technical Stack
 * **Languages:** `Python` `Matlab`